 We enter into repurchase agreements with third-party broker-dealers whereby we sell securities to such broker-dealers at agreed-upon purchase prices at the initiation of the repurchase agreements and agree to repurchase such securities at predetermined repurchase prices and termination dates, thus providing the broker-dealers with an implied interest rate on the funds initially transferred to us by the broker-dealers.
 When we enter into a repurchase agreement, the lender establishes and maintains an account containing cash and securities having a value not less than the repurchase price, including accrued interest, of the repurchase agreement.
 We enter into reverse repurchase agreements with third-party broker-dealers whereby we purchase securities under agreements to resell at an agreed-upon price and date.
 In general, we most often will enter into reverse repurchase agreement transactions in order to effectively borrow securities that we can then deliver to counterparties to whom we have made short sales of the same securities.
-The implied interest rates on the repurchase agreements and reverse repurchase agr
+The implied interest rates on the repurchase agreements and reverse repurchase agreements that are conducted with the same counterparty may be reported on a net basis if they meet the requirements of ASC 210-20, Balance Sheet, Offsetting.

-As of December 31, 2012, we had entered into six master repurchase agreements, or "MRAs," but had no outstanding borrowings under these MRAs.
+As of December 31, 2012, we had entered into six MRAs, but had no outstanding borrowings under these MRAs.
+As of April 17, 2013, we have MRAs in place with seven counterparties and had \$201.4 million outstanding under MRAs.